steven-meehan/crafter-gallery-site/README.md

 - `logoAltText`: (Required) `string` This is the Alternative Text for the main logo.
 - `backgroundColor`: (Required) `string` This is responsible for the color of the navbar's background.
 The only values allowed are `primary`, `altPrimary`, and `none`.
+- `togglerUsesPrimaryColor`: (Required) `boolean` This is used to give the mobile navigation toggler button some color.
+Currently, the system only allows for either the default `transparent` background or to use the site's primary color.
 - `links`: (Required) The root of the JSON response which contains an array of complex objects.
     - `url`: (Required) `string` This is the url for the route.
     - `order`: (Required) `number` This is the order used for displaying the routes.